 A plaque and relief on the wall indicates that Beethoven finished his Ninth Symphony here in the winter of 1823/1824.

-The Wiener Schubertbund put up the stone tablet on May 7th, 1924 (the 100th anniversary of the symphony’s premiere)
+The Wiener Schubertbund put up the stone tablet on May 7th, 1924 (the 100th anniversary of the symphony’s premiere).

 Haydnhaus

-As you might guess from the name, this was the last residence of Haydn in Vienna: literally the Haydn House.
+As you might guess from the name, this was the last residence of Joseph Haydn in Vienna: literally the Haydn House.
 Now a museum, Beethoven visited the old master here.

 Schwarzspanierhaus